Ranking the X-Men films from Worst to best

 Director: Brett Ratner

 The much maligned third entry of the original trilogy is directed adequately by Brett Ratner.
-However, it suffers unfortunately from an over excess of ideas.
-The script tries to cram too many storylines which do not get explored at all.
-While “The Last Stand” excels in its larger than life set pieces, they lack the standard which “X-Men 2” had set three years prior with its dynamic sequences.
+Yet, it suffers from an over excess of half baked ideas.
+The script tries to cram too many storyline.
+While it excels in its larger than life set pieces, they lack the standard which “X-Men 2” had set three years prior with its dynamic sequences.
 Several characters are reduced to glorified cameos and the villains walk around now with simplistic characterization instead of more complex areas to step into.
 Yet, the Golden Gate bridge sequence is truly a sight to behold (scale wise), there is plenty of action to keep the interest up, certain themes are more hard hitting than anything that has been presented before (even if they are not explored), the actor ensemble is superb, Hugh Jackman is a commanding presence and casting Kelsey Grammer as Beast was a stroke of genius.

 Best moment: Magneto moves the Golden Gate Bridge.